spilliton/luft-balloon-jquery-testing/README.md

 ### Strings For Context

-The non-url related strings passed to test(), after(), and the assert() methods are used when printing out test and assertion failures to report what went wrong and where.
+The strings passed to test(), after(), and the assert() methods (other than the URL) are used when printing out test and assertion failures so you know what went wrong and where.

-## More Examples
+## More Complex Examples

+You can define as many tests as you want to build a test suite.
+Luft Balloon will iterate over each page and then display a final report once all the tests have been performed.

+Here is a small test suite:

 ``` javascript
 luft.test("/", 'product overlay open and close', 3000, function(t){